Using AI to support information retrieval

 Elicit

-- Summarizes articles and allows you to ask questions about the articles.
+- It summarizes articles and allows you to ask questions about the articles.

 Keenious

-- Operates within the EU and is GDPR-compliant, does not store submitted texts.
+- Works within the EU, does not store entered texts.

 Litmaps